Hardware-Accelerated Algorithm for Complex Function Roots Density Graph Plotting: Problem Description

-In our problem, the companion matrix $A$, constructed from the coefficients of the polynomial, has a highly structured form.
-Specifically, $A$ is a \textbf{Hessenberg matrix}, as shown in Equation (\ref{hessenberg}).
-It can be proved that throughout the execution of Algorithm (\ref{alg:QR_Iter_with_single_shift}), the matrix $A$ preserves its Hessenberg structure at every iteration step.
+In our problem, the companion matrix $A$ is a \textbf{Hessenberg matrix}.
+It can be proved (see Appendix) that throughout the execution of Alg.~\ref{alg:QR_Iter_with_single_shift}, the matrix $A$ preserves its Hessenberg structure at every iteration step.
 This structural invariance allows for a more compact storage representation and the use of simpler algorithms for matrix operations.

-By applying a sequence of Givens rotations, we can sequentially eliminate the subdiagonal entries of $A$ below the main diagonal.
 Let $Q_i$ denote the unitary matrix representing the Givens rotation applied at step $i$, where $i =1,2,...,n-1$.